Sebastian Gorka: Personal life

+Gorka married Pennsylvania native Katharine Fairfax Cornell on July 6, 1996, in St. Michael's Roman Catholic Church, Sopron, Hungary.
+Sebastian Gorka has two children.
+The couple founded the Institute for Transitional Democracy and International Security in Budapest, Hungary, in 2003.

+Katharine Gorka has also been involved with the administration of Donald Trump, first serving on his transition team for the Department of Homeland Security (DHS).
+She then became a policy advisor at DHS on April 7, 2017.
+In the wake of the Unite the Right rally in Charlottesville, Virginia, in August 2017, her part at DHS, in defunding Life After Hate, a group which facilitates deradicalization, particularly of white supremacists, received attention.

 Arrests

-Gorka was detained January 31, 2016, at the Ronald Reagan Airport in Washington D.C. for attempting to board a plane with a 9mm handgun in his luggage.
-The gun was confiscated by Transportation Security Administration officers and Gorka, after being detained and issued with a criminal summons, was permitted to board his plane.
+Gorka was detained on January 31, 2016, at the Ronald Reagan Airport in Washington D.C. for attempting to board a plane with a 9 mm handgun in his luggage.
+The gun was confiscated by Transportation Security Administration officers and Gorka, after being detained and issued with a criminal summons, was permitted to board the plane.
 Gorka said that he had packed the carry-on bag without remembering that it contained a gun.
-A judge dismissed the charge on February 3, 2017, since he had stayed out of legal trouble for six months, in an arrangement agreed with the prosecutor.
+A judge dismissed the charge on February 3, 2017, since he had stayed out of legal trouble for six months, in an arrangement agreed to by the prosecutor.

 In January 2018, BuzzFeed News and Hungarian website 444.hu reported that Hungarian police had issued an arrest warrant for Gorka for "firearm or ammunition abuse" on September 17, 2016.
 They noted that the warrant had been in effect for the entire period of Gorka's service at the White House during the Trump administration, and that the warrant remained in effect as of January 2018.
 Buzzfeed also reported that the warrant may have been issued for an event occurring as early as 2009.
-Gorka called the report fallacious, and told Newsweek he is contacting Hungarian authorities for clarification.
-By mid-February of that year, the arrest warrant had been removed from the website.
+Gorka called the report fallacious, and told Newsweek he was contacting Hungarian authorities for clarification.
+By mid-February of that year, the arrest warrant had been removed from the website of the country's police.